 It's a simple truth that car accidents are commonly followed by lawsuits.
 People can sue to try to get money from the driver's insurance company.
 However, if they've already accepted a settlement, things can go downhill in a hurry.
 Settlement agreements are meant to wrap things up.
 When someone chooses to later sue on the same claim, the insurance company and the legal system will all get involved very quickly.
+Generally, it is unwise to sue for additional compensation after a settlement has been reached, but there are certain circumstances that allow a plaintiff to take such action.

 When an insurance company settles a claim, it agrees to pay a certain amount to wrap up the entire claim.
 Insurance adjusters love to settle claims and get files off their desks.
 They include language in them so the victim agrees not to ask for more money for the accident -- ever.
 It's their way of getting it in print that there will be no future lawsuits.